John Jantsch: The Referral Engine

 In 2010, Jantsch published The Referral Engine: Teaching Your Business to Market Itself.
 The book outlines an approach to marketing that moves away from complicated marketing campaigns and instead focuses on personal interactions with customers through outlets such as social media and friend-to-friend word of mouth.
 The idea, Jantsch writes, is that a business should always focus on and understand the importance of referrals.

 The Referral Engine was a Wall Street Journal bestseller, a Small Business Trends "Editor's Choice Best Business Books 2010," Library Journals "Best Marketing Book 2010," and was on 800-CEO-READ's "Best Business Book of 2010" shortlist.

+The Commitment Engine

-The Commitment EngineThe Commitment Engine: Making Work Worth It is directed at helping business owners establish lasting commitment in their employees, customers, and businesses and examines what makes some businesses worth referring.Falls, Jason.
+The Commitment Engine: Making Work Worth It is directed at helping business owners establish lasting commitment in their employees, customers, and businesses and examines what makes some businesses worth referring.Falls, Jason.
 How to turn an authentic marketing strategy into marketing action.
 Social Media Explorer.
 October 10, 2012.
 The book diagnosis the key qualities of successful, "effortless" business approaches.The Commitment Engine has been featured in Forbes, CNBC, The New York Enterprise Report, and was reviewed positively by Trust Agents author Chris Brogan.Jantsch, John.
 How Truly Committed Are You to Your Customers?.
 CNBC.
 October 19, 2012.Brogan, Chris.
 Pick up the Commitment Engine.
 Chris Brogan.
 October 16, 2012.
 Jantsch has given a TEDx talk about the book.